system-zero/system-zero/README.md

   - an early draft of a sudo like utility
     state: audit and careful review it is required.
 It works for my usage and I use it a lot.
-But should be unhandled cases.
+But there should be unhandled cases.
 It is just a proof of concept mostly and written in the very first days.

    sources:
    [Auth Library](src/z/lib/Auth/src/libauth.c)
    [executable](src/app/zsu/src/zsu.c)

    notes:
-     - libpam is required
+     - libpam is required (we might use another option one day, like crypt())
      - likewise the sudo utility, as the executable is installed as setuid root

   - a package manager